-In all these occasions the exchange was very fruitful.
-The participants were given a background of the project with a comprehensive explanation of figures, challenges and aims.
-Each workshop was attended by experts on third-party violence who presented good practices to the audience.
+The participants in the seminars were given a background of the project with a comprehensive explanation of figures, challenges and aims.
+Each workshop was attended by experts on third-party violence who presented good practices to tackle it.
 The presentations were followed by a discussion and questions from the participants on possible ways to effectively replicate the good practices exchanged, and implement the Multi-Sectoral Guidelines at national level.
 Finally, in line with the aim of the workshops to disseminate the Guidelines, a specific slot was dedicated to national working groups to discuss on the status of implementation, quality of the translation and ideas on how the Guidelines could be further spread within the EU Member States.